dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### Generic ICRC-7 Block Schema

 An ICRC-7 block is defined as follows:
-1. its `type` field MUST be set to the op name that starts with `7`
+1. its `btype` field MUST be set to the op name that starts with `7`
 2. it MUST contain a field `ts: Nat` which is the timestamp of when the block was added to the Ledger
 3. it MUST contain a field `tx`, which
     1. MAY contain a field `memo: Blob` if specified by the user